The Blue Bird (play): Opera

+Video Game

+Season of the Blue Bird, a seasonal story update, taking place between April 21, 2025 to July 6, 2025, by Thatgamecompany, taking place within their 2019 game release Sky: Children of the Light.

 Notable cultural references

 The Dutch school types Mytyl schools and Tyltyl schools are named after Mytyl and Tyltyl: they are for children with a physical disability and for children with both a physical and mental disability, respectively.
 The Scouting Nederland section for children with special needs (Extension Scouting) is named: "Blauwe Vogels" (Blue Birds).

 Celebrating the 100th anniversary of "Maurice Maeterlinck's greatest contemporary success The Blue Bird", as it was termed, his play was selected as the main motif of a high-value collectors' coin: the Belgian 50 euro Maurice Maeterlinck commemorative coin, minted in 2008.